About

 Latest News

-April 2024 - Passed my PhD Proposal Defense, and advanced to Candidacy!
+April 2024 - Successfully defended my PhD Proposal!

 April 2024 - Presented my paper at the SIAM International Conference on Data Mining (SDM) in Houston, Texas!